myciek/BooksAPI/README.md

 - move to the repo direction
 - edit .env.template file and add your variables to connect with database and secret key
 - change name of .env.template to .env
-- in docker-compose.yml db service environment should be the same as in .env file
+- in docker-compose.yml make sure that environment variables for db service are the same as in .env file
 - run ```docker-compose up --build``` (it will populate database and run app)
 - go to ```http://localhost:8003/<endpoint>``` to use application